Creating template boards

-The visibility of your template follows the same visibility of the board it was created from – so if your board was team-visible, it will stay that way when it’s converted to a template (although you can always change it after).
+The visibility of your template follows the same visibility of the board it was created from – so if your board was Workspace-visible, it will stay that way when it’s converted to a template (although you can always change it after).
 Anyone who can view the template will also be able to create a board from it.

 Private - only members explicitly invited to your template will be able to view and copy the template.

 Workspace visible - anyone within your selected Premium or Enterprise Workspace can view templates from the Workspace Boards page (denoted with a “template” badge) and via the share link in the template header.

 Public - anyone on the internet (all 4 billion of them!) can view this template via the share link in the template header, and through search engines like Google.

 Templates on mobile

 Templates can be viewed and copied on both iOS and Android devices.
 However, boards can only be turned into templates (and back to boards) on the web.